 There is realisation among many Mthwakazi nationals that a socio-political change is desirable.
 There is however, a lack of realisation of the importance of demonstrable inter-ethnic unity in achieving that change – a dangerous oversight, I would say.
 It is a socio-political travesty that we are still debating whether or not the noun iHole (plural: amaHole) is outright offensive.

-Those well-versed in the 19th Century Ndebele social and political system will appreciate that within a fairly rigid structure of the newly created nation, the Hole group (that consisted of the Kalanga, Rozvi, Nyubi, Nyayi, Birwa, Venda and other indigenous communities found in the southwest of modern-day Zimbabwe state who were incorporated into the Ndebele nation mainly in the 1840s) were conferred the lowest social status, perceived as inferior, fell into the third (lowest) social status within the nation’s hierarchy below the Zansi and Enhla groups – the groups to whom they were socio-politically subordinated; accordingly, the Hole were largely belittled.
+Those well-versed in the 19th Century Ndebele social and political system will appreciate that within a fairly rigid structure of the newly created nation, the Hole group (that consisted of the Kalanga, Rozvi, Nyubi, Nyayi, Birwa, Venda and other indigenous communities found in the southwest of modern-day Zimbabwe state who were incorporated into the Ndebele nation mainly in the 1840s) were conferred the lowest social status; they fell into the third social status (lowest) within the nation’s hierarchy below the Zansi and Enhla groups – the groups to whom they were effectively socio-politically subordinated; accordingly, amaHole were largely belittled.

-For a society that has collectively suffered extreme abuse from an ethnically biased socio-political and economic system of Zimbabwe, the retention and apparent societal tolerance to the use of such a term as iHole is quite frankly bewildering.
+For a society that has collectively suffered extreme abuse from a tribal leaning socio-political and economic system of Zimbabwe, the retention and apparent societal tolerance to the use of such a term as iHole is quite frankly bewildering.
 Mthwakazi politicians and civil society should be stressing the importance of ethnic/ human equality and the use of such terms as iHole should by now be frowned upon.

 It would appear that to some ethnic Nguni individuals the truth is a transient, flexible concept that can be shaped at any given time to meet their needs.
-Mthwakazi historians writing from a Nguni perspective are disingenuous in their presentation of the Mthwakazi society as somewhat fundamentally equal; they are quick to downplay the existence and/ or significance of social stratification within the Mthwakazi society, a stratification that invariably ascribed a low social status to the so-called amaHole.
+Mthwakazi historians writing from a privileged Nguni perspective are disingenuous in their presentation of the Mthwakazi society as somewhat fundamentally equal; they are quick to downplay the existence and/ or significance of social stratification within the Mthwakazi society, a stratification that invariably ascribed a low social status to the so-called amaHole.

-To some ethnic Nguni individuals the offensive connotations of the term iHole are based on the misinterpretation of the term rather than the real and substantive socio-political and historical significance of the use of the term.
+To some ethnic Nguni individuals the offensive connotations of the term iHole are based on the alleged misinterpretation of the term rather than the real and substantive socio-political and historical significance of the use of the term.
 To such individuals the term iHole is not derogatory but a mere descriptor of some social groups within Mthwakazi yet those social groups so described strongly object to its usage under any circumstances.

+Stop attempts at sanctifying bigotry.
 The term iHole is derogatory, never at any point of Mthwakazi’s existence has it been used as a term of endearment.
 For nationalists to achieve their aspirations of an independent Mthwakazi state, socio-political ethnic equality should not be a matter of option but a right and nationality should never be defined in simple ethnic terms.
 Politicians and community leaders have to be seen to be acting to dispel the myth of ethnic superiority within the Mthwakazi society.
 Human beings are created equal, the term iHole should be rejected across all of Mthwakazi society; the discriminatory and ethnically divisive Zimbabwean socio-political template should be despised and not emulated.